3 Generations 3 Poems

 A river runs.

-Her love was like a river,
+Her love is like a river,

-that poured herself out,
+that pours itself out,

 freely giving,